PureKrome/InLoTechTask/README.md

 ## AI Used
 - GitHub copilot (model: Claude Sonnet 4)
   - writing this Readme (didn't like the scenario examples, though)
+  - Test data generation (e.g. MemberData)
+  - Validators
   - todo....

+## Notes
+  - No validation in the InMemory 'database'

 ## Scenarios

 In the below scenarios `">"` denotes the start of user input command in the scenarios listed above and is not part of the input.